 NEW YORK--(BUSINESS WIRE)--

 The Fund’s Board has appointed Voya Investment Management Co.
-LLC (“Voya IM” or “Sub-Adviser”) to serve as the sole sub‐adviser to the Fund beginning on May 6, 2019, following the termination of the current sub‐advisory agreement between Voya Investments, LLC (the “Adviser”) and NNIP Advisors B.V.
-Voya IM currently serves as a consultant to the Adviser, although it does not manage any of the Fund’s assets.
+LLC (“Voya IM” or “Sub-Adviser”) to serve as the sole sub‐adviser to the Fund beginning on May 6, 2019, following the termination of the current sub-sub‐advisory agreement between Voya Investments, LLC (the “Adviser”) and NNIP Advisors B.V. (“NNIP”).
+Voya IM currently serves as the Fund’s Sub-Adviser and NNIP serves as the Fund’s sub-sub-adviser.

-The Fund will maintain its current investment objective of total return through a combination of current income, capital gains, and capital appreciation.
+The Fund will maintain its current investment objective of total return through a combination of current income and realized gains, with a secondary objective of long-term capital appreciation.
 The Fund will continue to pursue an option overlay strategy in the same manner as the current strategy.
 Upon the implementation of the changes, Voya IM will employ a dividend focused quantitative strategy in selecting equity investments for the Fund.
 A description of the revised portions of the Fund’s equity investment strategies are included below:

 Effective with the implementation of the changes discussed herein, Paul Zemsky CFA, Vincent Costa, CFA, Peg DiOrio, CFA and Steve Wetter, of Voya IM, will become the Fund’s portfolio managers, responsible for the day to day management of the Fund.
 Paul Zemsky serves as Portfolio Manager, and Chief Investment Officer of Voya IM’s Multi-Asset Strategies.
 Mr. Zemsky joined Voya IM in 2005 as head of derivative strategies.
 Vinnie Costa serves as Head of the global equities team and as portfolio manager for the U.S. and Global active quantitative strategies and the U.S. large cap value portfolios.
 Mr. Costa joined Voya IM in April 2006 as head of portfolio management for quantitative equity.
 Peg DiOrio and Steve Wetter serve as portfolio managers on the quantitative equity team and both joined the firm in 2012.